ibm-mas/gitops-demo/README.md

 The `mas gitops-suite-workspace` command is used to `upsert` and `remove` MAS workspace configurations to/from a list in the `/<account>/<cluster>/<instance>/ibm-mas-workspaces.yaml` file in your **Config Repository**.

-!!! warning
+> [!CAUTION]
-    Support for multiple workspaces has been built into MAS GitOps configuration.
+> Support for multiple workspaces has been built into MAS GitOps configuration.
 However, as of MAS 9.0.0, most of the MAS Applications do not support multiple workspaces.
 For this reason, only a single workspace should be used for now.

 ```bash
 mas gitops-suite-workspace \